 Inside Look: Kirsty Chambers

-This month we speak to Kirsty Chambers about her role in the Account Management team here at CTM.
+This month we speak to Kirsty Chambers about her role as Senior Sales Manager at CTM.

 What’s your role Kirsty & how long have you been working here?